 There is nothing wrong with wrapping gifts - it's part of a wonderful tradition of celebration and generosity.
 The issue is with what we use to wrap and the enormous waste created.
 This campaign is to raise awareness of the waste, to encourage use of more sustainable alternatives and reuse of what we already have instead of buying wrapping paper.
 Some suggestions are below and you can see examples in the Gallery.

-- Fabric (e.g. scarves, cushion covers, pillow cases, tea towels)
+- Fabric (e.g. scarves, tea towels, cushion covers, pillow cases, offcuts, tote bags, Wrag Wrap)